 Prince Alfred College is one of the oldest and best-known private or independent schools for boys in Australia.
 The College comprises three schools, the Preparatory School for primary education, including the Early Learning Centre for children aged 2-4, and boys from Reception to Year 6, the Middle School for students in Years 7 to 9 and the Senior School, for Years 10 to 12.
 We educate over 1,100 2-18 year-old boys every year, including overseas students and a large boarding community.
-In everything we do, we aim to inspire excellence.
+In everything we do, we aim to discover, nurture and develop the unique qualities of each boy to help him grow into an enterprising, confident and resilient man.

 Helping boys become men